 Why are expansion gaps necessary?

 The core of Swiss Krono laminate flooring is made from high-density fiberboard (HDF).
-While HDF is extremely strong and durable, like any wood it’s also porous.
-That means that environmental factors like subtle changes in heat and humidity will cause the planks to expand and contract.
-Because laminate flooring is a floating floor and should never be nailed or glued down to the subfloor, it must have the ability to expand and contract, unencumbered by such vertical obstructions as walls, doorways or cabinets that can become “pinch-points” for the flooring.
+While HDF is extremely strong and durable, like any wood it’s also porous — which means that environmental factors like subtle changes in heat and humidity will cause the planks to expand and contract.
+Because laminate flooring is a floating floor and should never be nailed or glued down to the subfloor, it must have the ability to expand and contract, unencumbered by such vertical obstructions as walls, doorways or cabinets that can become “pinch points” for the flooring.
 Without expansion gaps, you risk performance issues like buckling and squeaking of your laminate floor.

-On the Flooring-Professionals.com website, you’ll find an informative article, Why Floating Floors Fail.
-Their excellent diagram (reproduced above) gives you an idea of what an expansion gap is.
-This article is written by Tim McAdoo, a certified installer.
-Tim shares his do’s and don’ts when it comes to installing floating floors.
-It’s well worth your time to check this out.
+An informative article about the importance of floating floors, Why Floating Floors Fail, on the Flooring-Professionals.com website features an excellent diagram (reproduced above) explaining an idea of what an expansion gap is.
+The article is written by Tim McAdoo, a certified installer, who shares his do’s and don’ts when it comes to installing floating floors.

 Using spacers to create a uniform expansion gap